-If you take more tablets than you should you may harm your
+If you take more capsules than you should you may harm your stomach, kidneys and you may get seizures (fits).
+1. Tell your doctor, pharmacist or nearest hospital casualty

+- department immediately

-stomach, kidneys and you may get seizures (fits).
-1. Tell your doctor, pharmacist or nearest hospital casualty department immediately.
-2. Take the container and any remaining tablets with you so that people can see what you have taken.
+- 2. Take the container and any remaining capsules with you so that people can see what you have taken.

-3. Do this even if you feel well.
+- Do this even if you feel well.